Welcome To The Divide

 the immaterial and material world.
 A mere insult can cause fissures to split

-through one’s mind and summon a hand to slice along the course of arteries and
+through one’s mind and summon a hand to slice along the course of arteries,

 through entire mansions of stone-clad lies that have long held firm against